 Remember that edits to the ☑ Billable checkbox are not carried forward into future recurrences of the dispatch.
 The checkbox will always be re-checked in the recurrence, so that you do not have to remember to re-check it if you have un-checked it.

-This protection means that AngelTrack does not support recurring non-billable calls, unless they are of a specific service level, and you configure that service level as non-billable.
+This protection means that AngelTrack does not support recurring non-billable calls, unless they are of a specific service level which you have configured as non-billable via the Service Levels Configuration page under Settings.